jh3nd3rs0n/jargyle/README.md

 API and the SOCKS server API.

 `test-echo-server-performance/`: Maven module for performance testing of servers that receive data and send back the same data.
-It involves performance testing of the SOCKS server API.
+It includes performance testing of the SOCKS server API.

 `test-help/`: Maven module for the API for help with testing